4nd3r/mkosi-intune/README.md

 $ sudo make install
 ```

+By default, the image is built for X. If you want to build an image with
+Wayland support, use `make wl` instead (**work in progress**).
+During the build
+process, you will be prompted for a compliant password.

 ## Use

 ```
 $ sudo machinectl login corphost
 ```

-Initial password is `hello` and you **must** change it, restart the container
-and only then run `intune-portal`.
-Otherwise keyring initialization might fail.
-Additionally you **must** always login to the container (e.g. after host
-reboot) to unlock the keyring.
+Begin by running `intune-portal` to register your machine.
+Once that's

-Run `microsoft-edge` to take deep dive into corporate resources, but first
+complete, you can use `microsoft-edge` to take deep dive into corporate
-check if Edge profile status is "*Sync is on*" or you will be greeted with SSO
+resources.
+Make sure that the Edge profile status shows "*Sync is on*" before
-login and/or recommendation to install Intune and register your device.
+proceeding, as things may not work properly otherwise.

 ## Networking